NMSU – Vehicle Use Procedures

 - Administration of Procedures

-These procedures will be administered by The New Mexico State University Transportation Council which shall be comprised of one representative each as assigned by the Vice President of Human and Physical Resources, Director of Central Purchasing and Risk Management Administration, Director of Environmental Health and Safety, Dean of the College of Agriculture and Home Economics, and the New Mexico Department of Agriculture.
+These procedures will be administered by The New Mexico State University Transportation Council which shall be comprised of one representative each as assigned by the Vice President of Human and Physical Resources, Director of Central Purchasing and Risk Management Administration, Director of EHS&RM, Dean of the College of Agriculture and Home Economics, and the New Mexico Department of Agriculture.
 The NMSU Transportation Council shall administer, amend, and make exclusion to these procedures as may be required by State or local laws, or as needed to facilitate the University as a whole.
 The Council will be responsible to the New Mexico State University President and Administrative Council.

 Any exceptions to these procedures must be approved by the NMSU Transportation Council.